Modern Warfare is Increasingly Fought not with Guns and Bombs but with Weaponized Software.

 Regularly assessing the compromise state of a network is crucial in a proactive security strategy.
 It is a necessary tactic to effectively limit and reduce attacker dwell time because the longer an attacker remains on the network, the more catastrophic the attack can be as the attacker has the time to move throughout the network and find critical data or systems to exfiltrate or exploit.

-With Infocyte HUNT as a complement to endpoint and network protection tools, you gain the ability to discover hidden compromises and malware lurking in places that the other tools are not able to see.
+With Infocyte HUNT as a complement to the endpoint and network protection tools, you gain the ability to discover hidden compromises and malware lurking in places that the other tools are not able to see.
 The Infocyte HUNT threat hunting platform sweeps endpoints and analyzes live volatile memory to detect and pinpoint where the attackers are hiding malware and persistent threats before they can inflict damage.
 Re-imagining the way security is handled in our critical sectors is the best way to keep secure in the long term—and keep the lights on.